Svetomech/FilenameCoder/README.md

 FilenameCoder
 =============
-Drag&drop(TM) file on exe and see what happens.
+Drag&drop™ any file onto exe and see what happens.